Rates, discounts and monetary transactions

 500

-Making and changing appointments (no show)
+Making and rescheduling appointments (no show)

-based on time spent
+time spent basis

 200